awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Examples: Creating and Applying Policies for Actions on Specific Trails<a name="grant-custom-permissions-for-cloudtrail-users-resource-level"></a>
+## Examples: Creating and applying policies for actions on specific trails<a name="grant-custom-permissions-for-cloudtrail-users-resource-level"></a>

 You can use permissions and policies to control a user's ability to perform specific actions on CloudTrail trails\.